-The first section of an appropriations bill provides little explanation; a budget bill typically lists agencies in alphabetical order-except for the Judiciary and the legislature, which are listed last-with appropriations within each agency shown in bold type.
+A budget bill typically lists agencies in alphabetical order-except for the Judiciary and the legislature, which are listed last-with appropriations within each agency shown in bold type.
 These appropriations often correspond to divisions within an agency, but not always.
 Appropriations may be subdivided into allocations, which are indented and shown in regular font.
+Allocations identify a more specific program or purpose.

-For example, the Commercial Fisheries division in the Department of Fish and Game is an appropriation, and each management region is an allocation.
-Although an agency can freely transfer money between allocations within an appropriation, structure changes-including adding allocations, deleting allocations and combining allocations-are not made lightly.
+For example, the Commercial Fisheries Division in the Department of Fish and Game is an appropriation, and each management region is an allocation.
+Although an agency can freely transfer money between allocations within an appropriation, funding cannot be transferred between appropriations.
+Structure changes-including adding allocations, deleting allocations, and combining allocations are not made lightly.
 Structure changes-and even transfers of money between allocations-are often reviewed by commissioners and/or the Office of Management and Budget (OMB).
 Generally speaking, allocations are the legislature's way of providing guidance regarding the purpose of money appropriated to an agency, and that guidance is respected by the agencies.

-A bill may also include wordage to direct how money is to be spent, like conditional or intent language (see more about these on page 13).
-Depending on placement, wordage may apply to an allocation, an appropriation or to an entire agency.
+A bill may also include wordage to direct how money is to be spent, such as conditional or intent language (see more about these on page 11).
+Depending on placement, wordage may apply to an allocation, an appropriation, or to an entire agency.